Arsenal Stadium: 1955-58 Inter-Cities Fairs Cup

-The stadium also hosted the London XI's home leg against Lausanne Sports in the 1955–58 Inter-Cities Fairs Cup semi-finals; London won 2–0 on the night and 3–2 on aggregate.
+The stadium hosted the London XI's home leg against Lausanne Sports in the 1955–58 Inter-Cities Fairs Cup semi-finals; London won 2–0 on the night and 3–2 on aggregate.

 Other sporting events

-The stadium also hosted several cricket games and also baseball matches involving American servicemen between 1916 and 1919.
+The stadium hosted several cricket games and also baseball matches involving American servicemen between 1916 and 1919.
 It was the venue for the 1966 World Heavyweight boxing title bout between Henry Cooper and Muhammad Ali, which Ali won.
 Highbury also played host to an international rugby league match on 10 October 1921 as part of the Australian rugby league team's 1921–22 Kangaroo tour of Great Britain.
 The match saw England defeat Australia 5–4 in front of 12,000 fans.

 Broadcasting milestones

 On 22 January 1927, Arsenal's game against Sheffield United was the first radio broadcast of a football match.
 On 16 September 1937, a practice match between Arsenal and their reserves was the first trial televised game.